Isle of Erraid

 Preparation and travel

-What time can I arrive?
+What time can I arrive and when is departure?

-How do I get to the Island?
+How do I get to the island?

-Erraid is located at the end of the Ross of Mull, near Iona – the address is
+Erraid is located at the end of the Ross of Mull, near Iona – the address is:

 Isle of Erraid, Fionnphort, Isle of Mull, Argyll, Scotland, PA66 6BN.

-From Mull it is a drive by car or bus to Fionnphort
+Travel onto the Isle of Mull is by ferry.
+From Craignure (Mull) it is a drive by car or bus to Fionnphort.

 Is parking available?